subhash/CarND-Advanced-Lane-Lines/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+* Shadows and lighting differences posed the biggest challenges
 * The failback mechanism I used is to reuse either the last best fit or the other lane's fit.
 Both these techniques can fail if the car is passing through a shadowed tunnel with differing curvature
 * I could average last few fits to make a more robust solution